ppy/osu-wiki/wiki/Storyboard/Scripting/General_Rules/en.md

 - Pass (only displayed if the player is in the "Pass state", see [Game State](#game-state) below)
 - Foreground

-Note that the "Fail" and "Pass" layers are never on-screen simultaneously, unlike in Design tab.
+Note that the "Fail" and "Pass" layers are never on-screen simultaneously, unlike in the design tab.

 By default, the preview background (the background visible in [song select](/wiki/Client/Interface#song-select)) specified for the beatmap is placed below all other layers.
 However, if that same file is referenced as an object in the storyboard, it will disappear immediately after the beatmap loads.
 It is common to have the beatmap's preview background to be the first object (time-wise and sprite-wise) specified, and to use the "fade out" (brighten) command to "introduce" the background to the audience.

 #### Overlapping rules

-- Objects that overlap in different layers will be drawn in the order described above (e.g., any object in the Foreground layer will always be visible in front of any object in the Background, Fail, or Pass layers).
+- Objects that overlap in **different** layers will be drawn in the order described above (e.g., any object in the Foreground layer will always be visible in front of any object in the Background, Fail, or Pass layers).
-- Objects that overlap in the same layer will be drawn in the order in which they are specified (e.g., if object 1 is specified first in the .osb or .osu file, and then object 2 is as well, but they are both in the same layer, object 2 will appear in front of object 1).
+- Objects that overlap in the **same** layer will be drawn in the order in which they are specified (e.g., if object 1 is specified first in the .osb or .osu file, and then object 2 is as well, but they are both in the same layer, object 2 will appear in front of object 1).
 - Commands from the .osb file take precedence over those from the .osu file within the layers, as if the commands from the .osb were appended to the end of the .osu commands.
 This does not overrule the four layers mentioned above.
 [See this example](https://osu.ppy.sh/community/forums/topics/1869?start=469997).

 ### Game State